DaveDuck321/GrapheneLang/types_overview.md

 typedef Name1 : TypeThatWeWantToAlias;
 typedef Name2 : TypeThatWeWantToAlias;
 ```
-`Name1`, `Name2`, and `TypeThatWeWantToAlias` can be used interchangeably in any context – they are equivalent.
+`Name1`, `Name2`, and `TypeThatWeWantToAlias` are equivalent and can be used interchangeably in any context.

 ### Generic aliases